Global Journalism and Public Relations MAStudy level: Postgraduate

-This module covers the principles and practice of public relations (PR).
+This module covers the principles and practices of public relations (PR).
 It will provide you with the skills to construct, execute and apply public relations strategies to meet the objectives of an organisation.
-Acting as consultants on a real-world brief, you will learn how to help clients or employers build and maintain their profiles and reputations.
+Acting as consultants on real-world or imaginary briefs, you will learn how to help clients or employers build and maintain their profiles and reputations.
 You will be introduced to the code of ethics for public relations and critically engage with debates around ethics and law as it is applied to PR.

 Journalism Practice, Law and Ethics - 30 credits

 This module focuses on the fundamentals of journalistic practice.
 It concentrates on the practical, creative and technical skills associated with these professional practices.
-Topics addressed include: ideas, markets and sources; interviewing; notetaking and record keeping; news and feature writing; industry history and structure; conventions and techniques of specialist forms and genres.
-Students acquire practical skills through the production of journalistic pieces, with the support of the module team.
+Topics addressed include ideas, markets and sources, interviewing, notetaking and record keeping, news and feature writing, industry history and structure, conventions and techniques of specialist forms and genres.
+You acquire practical skills through the production of journalistic pieces, with the support of the module team.

 Advanced Journalism: Digital, Social, Mobile - 20 credits

-This module focuses on advancing key skills that are employed by journalists in all platforms for various target audiences.
-The module takes students through the research process, working to a deadline and finally delivering the required product to a professional standard.
-Students work as a team to produce and resource a group project to deadline, under the direction of module staff.
-This prepares students for the impact that convergence has had on newsrooms.
-Students are specifically trained on how to produce a single story/topic for two or more key platforms for specific target audiences.
+This module focuses on advancing key skills that are employed by journalists on all platforms for various target audiences.
+The module takes you through the research process, working to a deadline and finally delivering the required product to a professional standard.
+You work as a team to produce and resource a group project to the deadline, under the direction of module staff.
+This prepares you for the impact that convergence has had on newsrooms.
+You will be specifically trained on how to produce a single story/topic for two or more key platforms for specific target audiences.
 The key themes include the importance of a more advanced understanding of the need to tailor the product to a specific target audience, including specialist outlets: developing the story, analysing source material, applying conventions and understanding techniques of production.
-Students are asked to engage with the ethical debates about journalistic practice in digital contexts and apply their understanding of ethics to their practice.
-There is strong emphasis on practical and technical skills required.
+You will be asked to engage with the ethical debates about journalistic practice in digital contexts and apply their understanding of ethics to their practice.
+There is a strong emphasis on practical and technical skills required.

 Specialist Professional Practice in Journalism and PR - 30 credits

-This module provides you with the opportunity to acquire and develop specialist knowledge and skills necessary in a chosen area.
+This module provides you with the opportunity to acquire and develop specialist knowledge and skills necessary in your chosen area of global journalism.
 It builds on practical journalism skills and techniques modules and other modules and it will allow you to expand the depth of your content creation and also devise ways of routinely doing so in your future practice.
-You will work under the supervision of a mentoring team on live specialist journalism projects either with a host organisation or at the university.
+You will work under the supervision of a mentoring team on live specialist journalism projects either with a host organisation2 or at the university.

 Specialist Research and Analysis - 10 credits

-This module introduces a range of research tools and associated methods needed to undertake independent research on identified themes and issues in specialist journalism and public relations – relating to texts, audiences and industry.
-It provides grounding in a range of analytical techniques and ways of interpreting materials, and examines how these can be used to explore contemporary themes and issues which concern journalists, and journalism, as well as public relations in the UK and around the world.
-Concentrating mainly on textual analysis, the module helps to prepare students for research-led inquiry relating to journalism and public relations, including their major research project and investigative journalism.
+This module introduces a range of research tools and associated methods needed to undertake independent research on identified themes and issues in specialist journalism and PR – relating to texts, audiences and industry.
+It provides grounding in a range of analytical techniques and ways of interpreting materials and examines how these can be used to explore contemporary themes and issues which concern journalists, and journalism, as well as public relations in the UK and around the world.
+Concentrating mainly on textual analysis, the module helps to prepare you for research-led inquiry relating to journalism and PR, including your major research project and investigative journalism.

 Major Project - 50 credits

-The Major Project provides students with an opportunity to create an original and intellectually critical extended piece of writing and/or practical project portfolio.
-With an allocated specialist tutor students create a major piece of work on a theme or topic or issue which is relevant to their specialist journalism and/or public relations interest and worthy of a sustained in-depth inquiry.
+The major project provides you with an opportunity to create an original and intellectually critical extended piece of writing and/or practical project portfolio.
+With an allocated specialist tutor you will aim to create a major piece of work on a theme, topic or issue which is relevant to your specialist journalism and/or public relations interest and worthy of a sustained in-depth inquiry.